What Is Shade Grown Coffee?

 Frequently Asked Questions

-Shade grown coffee is better for the environment: it requires little or no chemical fertilizers, pesticides, or herbicides.
-Because the trees produce their crop more slowly than sun-grown coffee, many people also believe that this yields coffee beans with a superior flavor.
+Shade grown coffee is better for the environment: it requires little or no chemical fertilisers, pesticides, or herbicides.
+Because the trees produce their crop more slowly than sun-grown coffee, many people also believe that this yields coffee beans with a superior flavour.

-A coffee tree produces 1 to 1-½ pounds of coffee beans, on average.
-It takes about 2,000 cherries (five pounds) to produce one pound of coffee.
+A coffee tree produces around 5 kilos of coffee cherries each year, on average.
+It takes about 2,000 cherries (2.3 kilos) to produce 500 grams of coffee.